ranizouaoui/ranizouaoui/README.md

   looking_for:
     - Exciting opportunities in DevOps and Automation

-future_goal: "To contribute to the advancement of DevOps practices and promote automation for efficient and reliable software delivery."
+future_goal: "To contribute to open source."
 ```
 ### :hammer_and_wrench: Languages and Tools :